 There's more to these wondrous cascades than just fantastic views — spend two days here to try cooking, fine dining and canopy flying.

 Wake to the sound of Mosi-oa-Tunya (‘the smoke that thunders’) before enjoying breakfast in the garden at your hotel, Ilala Lodge, with views of the falls’ rising spray.

-Join a local resident for a two-hour stroll around Victoria Falls town to meet some of the talented artists, jewellers and sculptors that reside here.
+Join a local resident for a two-hour stroll around Victoria Falls town to meet some of the talented artists, jewelers and sculptors that reside here.
 There won't be a strict route or timetable, so you can spend time chatting to locals and going behind the scenes of small businesses.

 Head to the edge of the Zambezi gorges for a two-hour guided canopy tour.
 After a full safety briefing, follow your tour leader along nine zip wires.
 The rainforest below will likely be teeming with birdlife, and you might spot elephant.
 Zipping across the width of the gorge, you'll have fleeting views of the Zambezi’s rapids and Victoria Falls Bridge.

 Enjoy lunch at the Lookout Café, which overlooks the Zambezi, before exploring the footpaths and viewpoints of the Victoria Falls Rainforest, taking in the views of the cascades.
 Your guide can tell you about the journey of David Livingstone, the first European to see the falls in 1855 and who named them after the Queen of England.

 Join a sunset cruise along the Zambezi.
 After a welcome drink and introduction from the captain, you'll head upstream, exploring small islands and riverbanks while looking out for wallowing hippo, bathing elephant and birds such as egrets and fish eagles.
 Drinks and light refreshments will be served on board.